prifina-admin/internal-docs/data-modeling/README.md

 Raw data standardized for ease of use.
 It is available exclusively to Local Data and Widget Apps, and can be accessed via GraphQL queries.

 ### Profile Card Data
 Subsets of aggregate data which can be anonymized or abstracted.
 Available to all applications and services which receive permission from the user.
 These are outlined by their corresponding Profile Cards, and allow the user to control the availability of their data and easily provide access to third-parties.

-## Core Platform Data Model

-The Prifina platform has it's own data model for its own internal needs.
-This is a core workstream for product development and the product architecture overall, and is mainly exposed publicly in developer tools and documentations for how applications are built and ultimately connected to the Prifina platform.

 ## Personal Cloud Data Model